kg4ydw/noacli/Readme.md

 Select one of them to re-edit it.

 The job menu shows a quick status of recently run and currently running jobs.
-Select one to find its window if there was one.
-(Not implemented yet)
+Select one to rase or open its window if there was one.

 The view menu allows fast opening and closing of the various dock windows.
 Once visible, dock windows can be dragged, popped out,